What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Many of our clients run into this problem — even if your seed phrase is BIP39-compatible, different wallets can use different derivation paths to generate addresses and private keys.
 For example Ledger device uses m/44’/60’/0’/0 for Ethereum while Trezor and others might default to m/44’/0’/0’/0 for Bitcoin.
 If the paths don’t match, your wallet will restore successfully but show a balance of zero, even though the funds are still on the blockchain.

-Step-by-Step Recovery Process
+Step-by-Step Hardware Wallet Recovery Process

-Device Initialization
+Device Setup

 1. Unbox and connect your new hardware device to your computer

-3. Select “Restore from recovery phrase” during the initial setup process
+3. Choose “Restore from recovery phrase”

-4. Choose the correct phrase length (12, 18, or 24 words based on your backup)
+4. Choose the correct phrase length (12, 18, or 24 words depending on your backup)

-Seed Phrase Entry
+Enter Seed Phrase

-1. Enter each word carefully in the exact order written in your backup
+1. Enter each word carefully in the exact order it was given to you during the initial setup

-3. Confirm the phrase when prompted by the device
+3. Confirm the phrase

-4. Wait for verification – the device will validate your recovery seed
+4. Wait for verification

 Account Verification